Making-with-Code/making-with-code/site/content/teaching_mwc/courseware.md

 Throughout the development of *Making with Code* we have developed proprietary to fit the needs of the currciulum.

-The repo of courseware can be found at [github.com/Making-with-Code/courseware](https://github.com/Making-with-Code/courseware).
+🌐 **The repo of courseware can be found at [github.com/Making-with-Code/courseware](https://github.com/Making-with-Code/courseware).**

-It is regularly updated and we are more than open to feedback.

 <!-- ---